Big & Rich: History

 Prior to Big & Rich's foundation, John Rich was a founding member of the band Texassee, which later became Lonestar.
 Rich played bass guitar in the band and alternated with Richie McDonald on lead vocals; he also co-wrote their singles "Come Cryin' to Me" and "Say When".
-After Lonestar released its second album, Rich departed from the band in 1998, leaving McDonald as the band's sole lead singer.
+After Lonestar released their second studio album, Rich departed from the band in 1998, leaving McDonald as the band's sole lead singer.
 Kenny Alphin (aka Big Kenny) was signed to Hollywood Records in 1998, where he recorded a rock album called Live a Little a year later.
 Although one of its songs was featured in the soundtrack to the film Gun Shy, Live a Little was not released, and Hollywood Records held the rights to the songs for five years.
 In the meantime, The Mavericks recorded one of Alphin's songs ("I Hope You Want Me Too") on their 1998 album Trampoline, and Danni Leigh recorded his "Beatin' My Head Against the Wall" on her album 29 Nights.
 Big Kenny then befriended Rich after meeting him at a club, and the two began writing songs together.
 Their first songwriting collaboration was "I Pray for You," which they wrote in October 1998.